-This long, slow cooked Mexican Black Bean Casserole is a lovely one pot dish that is so simple to make.
-You just add all the ingredients to the casserole put the lid on and put it in the oven while you get on with things.
+This long, slow cooked Mexican Black Bean Casserole is a lovely one pot gluten-free, vegan dish that is so simple and easy to make, you’ll make it all the time.
+You just add all the ingredients to the casserole, put the lid on and put it in the oven while you get on with things.

 Mexican black beans are a great addition to any stew or casserole.
 They are such a striking colour against the red tomato sauce and the yellow sweetcorn.
 It is a dazzling dish and the flavour is amazing.
 I used a dried pasilla chilli.
 If you can’t get these don’t worry use a dried chilli that is mild with a smoky flavour.
 I used a small butternut squash but any type of squash or pumpkin will work here.